StanfordAHA/aha-wiki-page/_posts1/people.md

 ---
-title: Page 1 title
+title: People
 author: XXX
 date: 2022-09-08
 layout: post
 ---

-This is an page 1.
+This is an people page.